 Beginning in 2022, DLLT is working with Biodiversity Research Institute on a multi-year project to help protect common loons and improve loon nesting habitat in the Downeast Lakes region.
 Much of the work is seasonal during the warmer months.
 We have numerous volunteer needs for this exciting project, including nest building, lake surveying, and nest monitoring.

 Two to three mailings are sent out annually and volunteers are welcomed to fold, sticker, and stuff envelopes to prepare the pieces for the post office.
-Signing up with the volunteer coordinator, Sarah, makes it a breeze to give you a call when a need presents itself to see if you are available and interested.
+Signing up with the volunteer coordinator, Sarah, makes it a breeze to give you a call when a need presents itself to see if you are available.

 To learn more about these exciting opportunities: